open-mmlab/mmpretrain/docs/en/user_guides/config.md

 # Learn about Configs

 To manage various configurations in a deep-learning experiment, we use a kind of config file to record all of these configurations.
-This config system has modular and inheritance design, and more details can be found in [the tutorial in MMEngine](TODO).
+This config system has a modular and inheritance design, and more details can be found in [the tutorial in MMEngine](TODO).

 Usually, we use python files as config file.
 All configuration files are placed under the [`configs`](https://github.com/open-mmlab/mmclassification/tree/1.x/configs) folder, and the directory structure is as follows: